jina-ai/docs/chapters/stress/index.md

 ## Infrastructure

 This example benchmark prioritizes a real-world scenario, where a user hosts Jina in the cloud.
-We use six machines in AWS, of instace size `c5.2xlarge` (8 vCPUs, 16GB RAM).
-We also add 100GB gp2 ssd.
-For the Vector Indexer machine we increased RAM to 32 GB.
+We use six machines in AWS, of instance size `c5.2xlarge` (8 vCPUs, 16 GB RAM).
+We also add a 100 GB ssd.
+For the vector indexer machine we increased RAM to 32 GB.

 The instances are split as follows:

 - **Client**: from this machine we create the Flows and issue the client requests (indexing and querying)
 - **Flow**: this machine hosts the `Gateway` to the `Flow`
-- **Encoder**: this machine processes the raw data (text or image) with the respective `Encoders`
+- **Encoder**: this machine processes the raw data (text or image) with the respective encoders
-- **Indexer**: this machine hosts the `Indexers`
+- **Indexer**: this machine hosts the indexers
-- **Ranker**: this machine hosts the `Redis` servers and the `Rankers`
+- **Ranker**: this machine hosts the `Redis` servers and the rankers

 ## Datasets